 Is Kratom the Cure for Heroin Addiction?

-Though it is unlikely, given that there is no cure for any kind of addiction, some have been using the drug in an attempt to moderate their use of heroin despite the fact that it, too, is addictive, according to The New York Times.
+The short answer is “no,” because there is no cure for any kind of addiction.
+However, some people have been using the drug in an attempt to moderate their use of heroin, despite the fact that it, too, is addictive.

 What Is Kratom?